Is It Fair for a Company to Use Gratuity for Salary During COVID-19? Let's Discuss

 alok-singh1

-It is against the law for an employer to adjust the gratuity amount elsewhere.
+Dear Pooja, It is against the law for an employer to adjust the gratuity amount elsewhere.
 The employer must pay as per the Gratuity Act.
 I suggest advising him/her to approach the nearest Labour Department or Labor Enforcement Officer.
 There is no issue in your case regarding the employee's eligibility for gratuity benefits, and the employer must pay as per the Gratuity Act.

 saswatabanerjee

-Your friend is entitled to gratuity due, regardless of the payment of salary during Covid.
-This is related to the salary and has nothing to do with gradually.
-In fact, he is entitled to gratuity even for the Covid period because he worked for the company at that time.
+It is evidently a fraudulent act by the employer.
+Your friend is entitled to gratuity due, regardless of the payment of salary during COVID.
+This is related to the salary and has nothing to do with gratuity.
+In fact, he is entitled to gratuity even for the COVID period because he worked for the company at that time.

-Since the company has already denied to pay the gratuity amount, and I assume they have put it in writing, there is no need to file the form.
+Since the company has already denied paying the gratuity amount, and I assume they have put it in writing, there is no need to file the form.
 You and he should directly go to the authority under the Gratuity Act (Labour Commissioner) and file a complaint for not receiving gratuity.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute